QuixiAI/dolphin-logger/README.md

 1. **"Configuration file not found" error:**
    - Run `dolphin-logger init` to create the default configuration
-   - Check that `~/.dolphin-logger/config.json` exists with `dolphin-logger config --path`
+   - Check that your config file exists with `dolphin-logger config --path`

 2. **"Template config file not found" error:**
    - Ensure you've installed the package properly with `pip install .`